 WOM marketing only works if your learners are genuinely enjoying their time and feel they have gotten a lot of your sessions.
 If you want to learn more about running effective and fun digital skills sessions, consider going to our ‘Delivering digital skills to groups’ webinar.

-All inducted Be Connected Network Partners receive a free printed and delivered marketing pack that includes a learner booklets, posters and leaflets to help market and promote their program to their community.
-If you need more of these printed resources you can make an order with us by phone, email or by using the button below.
-These will then be posted out to you, ready-to-use.
+All inducted Be Connected Network Partners receive a free printed and delivered induction marketing pack that includes learner booklets, posters and flyers to help market and promote their program to their community.